 The birth of the free Commune

 Being located along the Via Francigena, the town of San Gimignano could take advantage of trade opportunities.
 The fertile lands around were used for the production of commodities highly requested by merchants, such as saffron.
 Hence, it soon attained considerable wealth, which in the mid-12th century permitted the town to free itself from Volterra bishopric.
 With the appointment of four local consuls, in fact, in 1147 San Gimignano assumed full control of its territory6.
-Just the following year the town’s cathedral, the Collegiata di Santa Maria Assunta, was consecrated with the revealing label of “People’s Pieve” in the presence of Pope Eugene III7.
-This was the birth of the free Commune, which nevertheless saw the election of the first podestà in 1199.
+The following year, the city’s Duomo, or Collegiate Church of Santa Maria Assunta, was consecrated under the name of “Pieve of the People” in the presence of Pope Eugene III7.
+This was, in fact, the birth of the free Commune, even though the election of the first podestà did not take place until 1199.

 The town of San Gimignano then experienced a period of rapid expansion that saw the development of the two hamlets of San Giovanni and San Matteo outside the walls.
 An extension interested the early 10th-century wall.
-In the Statute of 1255 we find evidence that a new urban layout, including a new perimeter fortification, had been under way for several decades.8.
-In 1239 work began on the reconstruction of the old Palazzo del Podestà in its present form.
+In the Statute of 1255 we find evidence that a new urban layout, including a perimeter fortification, had been under way for several decades.8.
+In 1239, work began on rebuilding the old Palazzo del Podestà, which took on its current appearance.

 Guelphs and Ghibellines

-Nonetheless, this will had to contend with internal conflicts among the borough’s families.
-Historically, the government of San Gimignano was led by the Ghibelline faction.
-This was often aligned with the politics of neighboring Siena to counter Florence.
-In the early 13th century new riots led the Ghibellines, headed by Ardinghelli family, to assault the dwellings of the Guelphs Salvucci.
-Such discord continued for decades until the city ended up under siege by Florence, called by them to the rescue.
-The enemies destroyed the recently built walls, and only in 1261, a year after the Sienese victory at Montaperti, they could be rebuilt9.
+However, this desire had to contend with internal conflicts between the families of the town.
+Historically, the government of San Gimignano was led by the Ghibelline faction, often aligned with the politics of nearby Siena.
+But at the beginning of the 13th century, there were reports of riots that prompted the Ghibellines, led by the Ardinghelli family, to attack the homes of the Guelph Salvucci family.
+This discord continued for decades until the city came under siege by Florence.
+The enemies demolished the newly built walls.
+It took until 1261, a year after the Sienese victory at Montaperti, before they could be rebuilt9.
 The new layout, which also incorporated Monte della Torre and the high ground of Montestaffoli, is what we observe today.

 The town of San Gimignano and its towers

-San Gimignano’s flourishing economy, due to the proximity of the Via Francigena and its trade, enriched the local nobility.
-It manifested its social power through the construction of imposing tower-houses.
-Of the original seventy-two tower-houses in San Gimignano, fourteen survive today, still a considerable number.
+The flourishing economy of San Gimignano, due to its proximity to the Via Francigena and its trade, enriched the local nobility, who demonstrated their social power by building imposing tower-houses.
+Of the original seventy-two, fourteen survive today, which is still a considerable number.

 The Torre Rognosa and the prohibition of the Podesta